LinuxDil/Kite-Auto-Bot/README.md

 ## ⚙️ Configuration Options

-You can modify the following settings in `index.js`:
+You can modify the following settings in `bot.py`:

-- `rateLimitConfig`: Adjust rate limiting parameters
-- `agents`: Modify available AI agents
-- `intervalBetweenCycles`: Change delay between interaction cycles

 ## ⚠️ Disclaimer